 The main causes of lower back pain

-Lower back pain affects most people at some point in their lives.
-The most common type is non-specific back pain, which means there is nothing that can be seen with medical investigations that indicate a particular cause for the pain.
+Lower back pain (LBP) affects most people at some point in their lives.
+The causes can range from mild irritation to the small joints known and ‘facet joints’ either side of the spine to more severe disc bulges.
+In more recent time we are also becoming aware of the biopsychosocial links to LBP whereby such factors as stress can influence the symptoms of LBP.
 If you have severe or persistent lower back pain and you’re looking for physiotherapy in Twickenham, our experts can assess you carefully and come up with a programme consisting of advice, home exercise and manual therapy to target the affected area.

 But as always, prevention is better than cure, which is why understanding the causes of lower back pain can help you avoid it in the first place.